JonesKwameOsei/AWS-App-Autoscaling/README.md

 # Creating a load-balanced Web Server with Auto Scaling.

-This is a structured training on AWS.
-AWS Auto Scaling monitors applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
+AWS Auto Scaling is a service provided by Amazon Web Services that allows users to automatically adjust the capacity of their applications in order to maintain consistent and predictable performance while minimizing costs.
+This is achieved through the monitoring of various metrics and the automatic scaling of resources such as EC2 instances, ECS tasks, DynamoDB tables, and more.
+By using AWS Auto Scaling, users can ensure that their applications are able to handle fluctuations in demand without over-provisioning resources, ultimately leading to cost savings and improved performance.

 ## Overview
 This project seeks to expose cloud engineers and soultions architects through the methodology of creating a web server that is well managed by an auto scaling group.
 With a launch template, the auto scaling group launches the server into a target group where an internet-facing load balancer directs traffic to the target group.